SakshiSatpathy/ReadMe/README.md

 **Transformer for Summarization (Part I):** Implemented a Transformer using fundamental building blocks in PyTorch.
 Then applied the Transformer encoder-decoder model to a sequence-to-sequence NLP task: document summarization.

+HW8:

+**Implemented transformer model:** Created a hand-designed transformer model capable of solving a basic problem.
+Analyzed the attention patterns of a trained network to gain insights into how learned models often utilize features that differ greatly from those employed by humans.

+HW7:

+**Autoencoders:** Implemented pretraining models with unsupervised learning and evaluating the learned representations with a linear classifier.
+Specifically, we will implemented three different architectures: Vanilla Autoencoder, Denoising Autoencoder, and Masked Autoencoder.

 ## 2) CompSci C100 (Principles and Techniques of Data Science)